The Nursing Pin

 Each ceremony includes:

-• cloaking of students in white scrub jackets
+• cloaking of students in scrub jackets

-• an address by an eminent role model
+• an address by an exemplary alumnus

-• a reception for students and invited guests.
+• a reception for students.

-The School was one of 100 nursing schools to receive funding support through a collaborative effort between the Arnold P. Gold Foundation (APGF) and the American Association of Colleges of Nursing (AACN) to pilot Welcoming Ceremonies.
+The School was one of 100 nursing schools to receive funding support through a collaborative effort between the APGF and the American Association of Colleges of Nursing to pilot such ceremonies.
 The purpose of the program is to instill a commitment to providing compassionate care among future health professionals entering nursing schools.
+Keeping Healthcare Human pins are a gift from APGF, initiators of the first White Coat Ceremony in 1993.

 View galleries and materials from past ceremonies: